Editor’s note: Chances are you’ve encountered these kinds of arguments yourself. I’ve included lots of links in this article for your reference!

 There’s a lot of ironies to be had among those of a self-perceived “moral high ground.”
 Let me illustrate some examples.

-The environmentalist who likes to explain how it’s those law-abiding hunters and trappers who are responsible for the extinction of species.
+There is the environmentalist who likes to explain how it’s those law-abiding hunters and trappers who are responsible for the extinction of species.
+Don’t mind the monetary contributions they make to local economies and conservation efforts they make.
+In fact, it means nothing that from 2011 to 2016 there was a 22% drop in hunting expenditure due to changing demographics and interest in the sport.
 Nature is so beautiful, there’s never an excuse to tamper with it.
 Except when you need factories and plants to build and power your brand new electric compact car fresh off the assembly line and shipped from overseas.

 Never mind when there are predators wiping out ranchers’ livestock or someone happens to enjoy fresh gamey venison or there are overpopulation issues.
 Just remember they’re the anti-environmentalists, not you.
 Neverminded the fact that you just bought a house in the latest up and coming development.